 Increased hair loss may be due to genetics (e.g. male pattern baldness) but other issues can contribute too.

 Men can lose their hair with age as their hormonal makeup changes.
 Similarly, women can experience hair loss after giving birth, when menopausal, or if affected by a hormonal imbalance.

-It’s common for the sex hormone dihydrotestosterone (DHT) to trigger hair loss by shrinking the follicles on the scalp and preventing them from growing new hair.
+It’s common for the DHT sex hormone to trigger hair loss by shrinking the follicles on the scalp and preventing them from growing new hair.